gstesq/lottery-simulator/README.md

 # 🎰 EuroMillions Lottery Simulator

-A high-performance lottery simulator that can process **160,000+ attempts per second**, capable of running up to 150 million draws to calculate realistic odds and financial outcomes.
+A high-performance lottery simulator that can process **400,000+ attempts per second**, capable of running up to 150 million draws to calculate realistic odds and financial outcomes.

 ## 🚀 Features

-- **Ultra-Fast Performance**: 160k+ attempts/second using chunked processing
+- **Ultra-Fast Performance**: 400k+ attempts/second using optimized chunked processing
 - **Real-time Statistics**: Live updates of draws, matches, and financials
 - **Interactive Number Selection**: Click to select your lucky numbers
 - **Hot/Cold Analysis**: Visual representation of frequently/rarely drawn numbers